Boxiang Wang

 Welcome to my home page!

-I am an Assistant Professor in the Department of Statistics and Actuarial Science and a Center Faculty at Center for Advancing Multimorbidity Science at The University of Iowa.
+I have been Associate Professor and Director of Graduate Studies in the Department of Statistics and Actuarial Science at The University of Iowa since 2024.
+I am also a Center Faculty at Center for Advancing Multimorbidity Science.

 I obtained my Ph.D. in the School of Statistics at the University of Minnesota under the supervision of Professor Hui Zou.
 I got my master's degree in the Department of Applied Statistics and Operation Research at the Bowling Green State University, and my bachelor's degree in the School of Mathematics at Nankai University.